1942

 They pleaded piteously with the guards.

-Once they were all naked,
+Once they were naked,

-they were directed down some steps
+they were directed down some steps,

 then through an underground changing-room

-into a gas chamber.
+into the gas chamber.

 An airtight door was bolted behind them.